FAQs

 The next call will be in 2026.

-Any iADH Member who has held their membership for at least three years (including 2021,2022,2023) and can evidence activity in the area of clinical experience and training, education, research/audit and community action related to oral health and disability.
+Any iADH Member who has held their membership for at least three years before the call and can evidence activity in the area of clinical experience and training, education, research/audit and community action related to oral health and disability.
 This includes dentists from all specialities including general practice and dental public health, allied healthcare professionals including hygienists, nurses, psychologists, speech and language therapists, and a range of professionals within health and social care.

 Yes of course, at IADH we recognise that its important to maintain your professional identity after retirement and we hope that completing the fellowship process may help to document and look back on your carer and enable you to receive peer recognition.
 We also realise that lots of people retired during the pandemic without a celebration or anything to mark their retirement after many years of service so the fellowship may also help to mark that retirement appropriately.